-This credit is limited to the lesser of \$15,000.00 per location or the income tax attributable to the location paying the ad valorem tax.
-For the 2016 taxable year and each taxable year thereafter, the tax credit of the taxpayer shall be the lesser of the amount of the ad valorem taxes paid or the amount of income taxes due that are attributable to such location.
+For the 2016 taxable year and each taxable year thereafter. the tax credit of the taxpaver shall be the lesser of the amount of the ad valorem taxes paid or the amount of income taxes due that are attributable to each location.
 This credit can be acquired in two ways, the first would be from a pass through entity and the second from a business whose income is being reported using a Schedule C in the individual tax return (if the credit is from a Schedule C then attach a copy of the ad valorem tax bills).
 This credit is calculated as follows: multiply the net income passing through from the entity or the income off the Schedule C by the effective tax rate/rates (starting at your highest effective tax rate then work down if some of the business income is taxed at 4% and/or 3%).
 Any unused credit may be carried over for five years.
 Any expenses on which the credit is calculated must be added back to taxable income.

-Jobs Tax Credit; National or Regional Headquarters Credit: Research and Development Skills Credit
+Jobs Tax Credit; National or Regional Headquarters Credit; Research and Development Skills Credit